Kautharr/Insurance_ML/README.md

 ### 1. Problem formulation:
 **Our Dataset:** [https://www.kaggle.com/datasets/simranjain17/insurance](https://www.kaggle.com/datasets/simranjain17/insurance)
-**Problem Definition:** Develop a machine learning model that can, as far as possible, accurately predict insurance premiums ****based on a given set of demographic and health-related features, such as age, sex, BMI, number of children, smoker status, and region.
+**Problem Definition:** Develop a machine learning model that can, as far as possible, accurately predict insurance premiums based on a given set of demographic and health-related features, such as age, sex, BMI, number of children, smoker status, and region.

 ### 2. Data preparation and cleaning:
 The initial step was to read the insurance.csv file using pandas and then check for any missing values.
 Two columns had missing values, it was filled with a standard value of zero(0): df = df.fillna(0).
 Data Manipulation: Before we proceed with the exploration of the dataset, it is essential to manipulate the dataset to give us favourable data types.
 We make the following changes to the dataset.
-(i) Change the data type of the 'children' column to integer.
+1. Change the data type of the 'children' column to integer.
-(ii) Convert the 'smoker' column to a binary variable ('smoker_bool').
+2. Convert the 'smoker' column to a binary variable ('smoker_bool').
-(iii) Convert the 'sex' column to a binary variable ('sex_bool').
+3. Convert the 'sex' column to a binary variable ('sex_bool').
-(iv) Convert the 'region' column to a categorical variable ('region_cat').
+4. Convert the 'region' column to a categorical variable ('region_cat').
 The dataframe now consists of 10 columns, with the 'smoker_bool', 'sex_bool' and 'region_cat' columns appended to allow for further analysis below (EDA, correlation, etc.).
 The new data types could also be used to predict our response variable (charges, dtype->float).

 ### 3. ****Exploratory Data Analysis:****
-(i) The first step in the exploratory data analysis was to identify the variables that have the most significant impact on the medical insurance charges.
+1. The first step in the exploratory data analysis was to identify the variables that have the most significant impact on the medical insurance charges.
 To achieve this, we conducted a correlation analysis between the following variables: age, bmi, children, charges, smoker_bool, sex_bool, and region_cat.
 The correlation matrix revealed that smoker_bool, age, and bmi have the highest correlation with charges.
-(ii) BMI: The next step in the analysis was to investigate the relationship between BMI and charges.
+2. BMI: The next step in the analysis was to investigate the relationship between BMI and charges.
 A pie chart was created to show the population breakdown of each category.
 To further investigate this relationship, a scatter plot was created with charges plotted against BMI.
-(iii) AGE: After removing outliers, we found a linear trend between age and charges and strong evidence against the null hypothesis of no correlation, supporting the importance of age in predicting charges.
+3. AGE: After removing outliers, we found a linear trend between age and charges and strong evidence against the null hypothesis of no correlation, supporting the importance of age in predicting charges.
-(iv) SMOKER: From the box plot, we found that the median charges for non-smokers were significantly lower than those of smokers.
+4. SMOKER: From the box plot, we found that the median charges for non-smokers were significantly lower than those of smokers.
 Additionally, there was less variability in charges for non-smokers.
 For smokers, there were several outliers with very high charges, indicating that some smokers incur much higher medical expenses than others.